Social Security Benefits for Children with Disabilities

 Established in 1986, Mike Murburg, P.A. is a premier Tampa-based law firm focused exclusively on disability laws.
 Our team has developed a reputation nationwide for maximizing recovery efficiently and cost-effectively on behalf of our clients.

 We know your family has many challenges.
 Recovering your rightful benefits should not be one of them.
 We strive to make the application process as stress-free and risk-free as possible.
 Our policy is that if you do not recover, neither do we.
 In other words, we do not bill you for attorneys’ fees and costs if we do not obtain Social Security disability benefits for your child.
 You can, therefore, pursue the benefits you are entitled to without concern about shouldering debt.
-Our Dade City Social Security disability attorneys explain our contingency billing procedures at your complimentary case evaluation.
+Our Tampa Social Security disability attorneys explain our contingency billing procedures at your complimentary case evaluation.

 Definition of Disability for a Child